SimonSiefke/vscode-html-missing-features/README.md

 # Html Missing Features

-Some missing features for html that are not built into VSCode
+Some missing features for html/jsx/tsx/erb/php/svelte/vue/xml that are not built into VSCode

 - Auto Rename Tag